 Post-16 Academic Performance

-Remember, it’s not your job to judge, just to offer informed opinion.
+Remember, it’s not your job to judge, just to offer an informed opinion.

 - Consistently arrived well prepared and eager to learn?